-April sees us celebrating Passover, one of the most important events on the Jewish calendar and commemorates the freeing of the Jewish slaves from Egypt under the leadership of Moses.
+April sees some of our BBQ family celebrating Passover, one of the most important events on the Jewish calendar and commemorates the freeing of the Jewish slaves from Egypt under the leadership of Moses.
 And so we have our Texan Brisket Passover Recipe, with Sweet Potato Pie, Veggie Kebobs and Homemade Matza Bread.

 If you are Jewish then you probably know all there is to know about preparing a Passover meal.
 If you’re not, there are some things that you need to remember.
 Firstly, your ingredients need to not only be Kosher but also permitted for Passover.
 That’s right – some foods that are Kosher that are not allowed to be eaten during Passover.
 For example, Kosher bread rolls, which are very common in the BBQ world are not allowed during Passover as they are ‘leavened’ (they have yeast and have risen).
 This is why we’re making Matza Bread.

 There are also rules about how the food is prepared too.
 For example, food must be cooked within 18 minutes of touching water so you need to be on the ball.
 This can be quite the challenge for even the most seasoned of cooks and yet I saw an opportunity.
 Be’te avon!

 BBQ is simple in Texas: beef, salt, and pepper.
 That’s it.
 So that’s exactly what your rub is going to be: put 1/4 cup of Kosher salt and 1/4 cup of whole black pepper in a grinder and grind it.
 I like mine a little chunky.

 Texan Passover Brisket Recipe: The Brisket